project-alice-assistant/docs/docs/contribute/README.md

 ### Pull request Guidelines
 Reference your PR to a related issue (if one exists) and provide a description of the changes proposed.
 Make sure you follow the code guidelines described in the section [code guidelines](./code-guidelines).
-To validate your skill you can use the Alice Skill Kit as described in the section [alice skill kit]()
+To validate your skill you can use the Alice Skill Kit as described in the section [alice skill kit]().